mikeos-tech/dictionary-sync/README.md

 The above line is added to my *.vimrc* file along with the configuration for the way I use the dictionary.

-When the **F4** key is pressed, the command becomes the current command and pressing Enter executes it and the dictionary will then be up to date.
+When the **F4** key is pressed, the command mapped to the key becomes the current command and pressing Enter executes it.
+This creates a binary dictionary file from the text file, that is up to date.

 ---